Fixing Corrupt or Broken Files and Databases in WordPress

 “Cannot establish database connection.”

 Not to worry because today, I’ll explain how these kinds of broken, missing and corrupted errors happen, how to fix them and most importantly, I’ll share why it’s more than likely not your fault.
+Continue reading, or jump ahead using these links:

 It can be difficult to track down the exact cause of any of these errors because there’s an unfortunate number of probable causes.